Customizing Citation Keys

 Some citation styles are particularly demanding.
 For example:

-- One style requires a full citation for the first citation, but only the first two words of the title upon subsequent citation.
-First citation:
+- One style requires a full citation on thefirst citation, but only the first two words of the title on subsequent citation:

-- In the text you want the first three letters of the author's last name if there is one author, the first two letters of the authors' last names if there are two authors, or the first letter of the first three authors' last names if there are three or more authors and the year.
-You need to cite Smith 2002, Jackson and White 2012, and Burroughs, Kim, and Gonzales 2016, producing [Smi2002], [JaWh2012], and [BKG2016], respectively.
+- The first three letters of the author's last name if there is one author, the first two letters of the authors' last names if there are two authors, or the first letter of the first three authors' last names if there are three or more authors and the year.
+You need to cite Smith 2000, Jackson and White 2002, and Burroughs, Kim, and Gonzales 2010, producing [Smi2000], [JaWh2002], and [BKG2010], respectively.

 For these styles, the citation style description in Citavi will specify that you need to turn on Citation key support and tells you how to configure the citation key template.

 When creating your own styles, citation keys can be a powerful tool to implement unusual requirements.
-The citation key is available as an element in the Citation Style Editor and can thus be combined with any other elements.
+The citation key is available as a component in the citation style editor and can thus be combined with any other components.

-The citation key feature should not be used for styles that call for in-text citations in author-date format (i.e. Harvard styles).
+The citation key feature should not be used for style that require a citation in the (author date) format (i.e. Harvard styles).
 Instead, use the components Author, Editor or Organization and Year derived.